-From an ethical and scientific perspective, animal research is indispensable and is furthermore mandated by law.
-Through animal studies, we test both the safety of our chemical and medicinal products, as well as the efficacy of our pharmaceuticals.
-We enforce stringent animal welfare standards that exceed applicable laws and expect our suppliers, contract research organizations and other partners to do likewise.
+From both an ethical and scientific perspective, animal research is indispensable and is furthermore mandated by law.
+Through animal studies, we test both the safety of our chemical and medicinal products, and the efficacy of our pharmaceuticals.
+We enforce stringent animal welfare standards that exceed applicable laws and extend these high expectations to our suppliers, contract research organizations and other partners.
+We conduct animal testing within our Healthcare business sector as part of the official drug approval process.
+However, animal welfare is also a prominent issue for our Life Science business sector, which keeps laboratory animals for the production of antibodies, for instance.
+In addition, our subsidiary Bioreliance conducts animal testing as part of contract research work for third parties.

 - Reduction - using the minimum number of required animals